Mustafanaji0413/webster00/README.md

 ### Footer

 - Almost every page throughout the project has a footer with social media links.
-- Clicking the social media like redirect the user to the social media page in a new tab, so as not to disrupt the user experience.
+- Clicking the social media redirect the user to the social media page in a new tab, so as not to disrupt the user experience.
 - The footer also contains a link to a contact form so that the user can reach out to us.
 - On the footer there is also a Mail Chimp newsletter subscription field, that lets the user enter their email to subscribe to our weekly newsletter.